-12.5 Visiting Appointments.
+12.5 Visiting Appointments

 - (a) A visiting appointment shall be made only to a person having appropriate professional qualifications.
-Under normal circumstances, the individual is employed as a visiting faculty member on a particular line for a period of only one academic year.
-A visiting appointment is not subject to the notice of non-reappointment provided in Article 13.2. - (b) Upon the effective date of this Agreement, visiting appointments may be extended past the normal one-year period to a maximum of three years in the following circumstances: - (1) The appointment is a temporary appointment for which a search for a regular full-time faculty position is either in process or planned to commence in the foreseeable future, or - (2) The appointment is to substitute for a faculty member on sabbatical or approved leave.
+Under normal circumstances, the individual is employed as a visiting faculty member on a particular line for a period of up to two academic years.
+A visiting appointment is not subject to the notice of non-reappointment provided in Article 13.2. - (b) Visiting appointments may be extended past the normal initial period to a maximum of three years in the following circumstances: - (1) The appointment is a temporary appointment for which a search for a regular full-time faculty position is either in process or planned to commence in the foreseeable future, or

-- (c) Before approving any request to extend the employment of a visiting faculty member, the Chair must consult with the faculty members in the department and make the faculty's view on the extended appointment known to the hiring administrator.
+- (2) The appointment is to substitute for a faculty member on sabbatical or approved leave. - (3) Before approving any request to extend the employment of a visiting faculty member, the Chair must consult with the faculty members in the department and make the faculty's view on the extended appointment known to the hiring administrator.
 Any request to extend the employment of a visiting faculty member more than one year must have the approval of the Provost or designee.
-The Provost or designee shall promptly notify the UFF regarding any such extensions and UFF shall have the right to consult on such extensions under the provisions of the Consultation article. - (d) Regardless of rank, no faculty member with a visiting appointment shall be given a regular appointment without following the search procedures set forth in this article. - 12.6 Adjunct Appointments.
+The Provost or designee shall promptly notify the UFF regarding any such extensions and UFF shall have the right to consult on such extensions under the provisions of the Consultation article. - (c) Regardless of rank, no faculty member with a visiting appointment shall be given a regular appointment without following the search procedures set forth in this Article.

+12.6 Adjunct Appointments

 Adjunct instructional appointments are for one academic term at a time and are ordinarily paid on a per course basis.
 The use of non-unit, non-salaried instructional faculty (adjuncts) at the University shall, upon the request of the UFF Chapter representatives, be a subject of consultation under the provisions of the Consultation article.

-12.7 Multi-Year Appointments.
+12.7 Multi-Year Appointments